 Main Street and Estes Avenue serve as the primary north-south collectors connecting most of White Salmon to SR 141 and ultimately SR 14.
 Both streets merge into Loop Road on the north side of the city, which serves as the most direct roadway between downtown White Salmon and the middle and high schools.
-Both Main St and Estes Ave are on an uphill incline to the north, which can be challenging for people walking, biking, or rolling on scooters, wheelchairs, and other mobility devices.
+Both Main St and Estes Ave are on an uphill incline to the north, which can be challenging for people walking, biking, or rolling.

 Dock Grade Road is a preferred direct route into White Salmon from SR 14 for many drivers as it avoids congestion through Bingen.
-It is periodically closed during winter due to snow buildup.
+It is periodically closed during inclement weather due to its steep incline and hillside erosion.